 - Simply opening your doors for a specified amount of time without any advertising

 Be sure to communicate what your soft opening entails so your guests know what to expect.

-Partner with a local business
+5 - Partner with a local business.

 Consider partnering with a local food magazine or drink vendor.
-For example, you might create a dinner special paired with a local beer from your favorite brewery or partner with a newspaper to create a giveaway or raffle.
+For example, you might create a dinner special paired with a local beer from your favourite brewery or partner with a newspaper to create a giveaway or raffle.

 Collaborating with other businesses for your grand opening is a great way to network and introduce your brand to more people.
 It also gives the event a friendly, community feel.

 Your grand opening is your chance to make a first impression.
 You want people to have fun, enjoy the food, spread the word, and, most importantly, want to come back.
-Establishing a presence on social media, involving the community, and carefully planning and budgeting your marketing efforts will help make your grand opening a success.
+Establishing a presence on social media, involving the community, and carefully planning and budgeting your restaurant marketing efforts will help make your grand opening a success.